 Benefit of a Ticket Support System

-Over the last couple of years, I experienced a surge of emails which I sift through looking for customer requests on a daily basis.
+My business has changed over the years.
+I experienced a surge of emails and texts which I sift through looking for customer requests on a daily basis.
 And it isn’t a one-to-one relationship.
 An email could have several requests in it or one request could be tied to multiple emails.

 Last year, I went in search of a ticket support solution that would allow me to: